WebSiteX5/wsx5-developers-guide/docs/optional-objects/wsx5-script.md

 	// The object id
 	"id": "current-object-id",

+	// Tells if the object belong to a page (instead of the template).
+Available since 13.0.1.15 "isPageObject": true,

 	// The largest width that the object can reach in a breakpoint.
 Here for backward compatibility.
 	"width": 400,